Skip to content

 Hawai’i Community Lending has received grant awards totaling $1.5 million that will help the native Hawaiian community on Molokai achieve affordable homeownership.

 The nonprofit received a $398,000 grant through the Office of Hawaiian Affairs that will match $1.1 million in funding from the Administration for Native Americans, according to a news release Wednesday.
 The grant funds will allow the nonprofit to launch the three-year Native Hawaiian Owner-Builder Project on Molokai.
-The project will serve 58 Naiwa lessee families and five Native Hawaiian builders to increase their capacity to build and own homes on Hawaiian home lands.
+The project will serve 58 Naiwa lessee families and five native Hawaiian builders to increase their capacity to build and own homes on Hawaiian home lands.

 Liliana Napoleon, volunteer and beneficiary with the Naiwa Agricultural Subdivision Alliance that plans to work with Hawai’i Community Lending to help bring services to families, said that the access to homeowner builder support as well as agricultural trainings will help residents shelter their multigenerational families and eventually develop their own food-producing farms.